oslabs-beta/LatenSee/DeployOnECS.md

 **Name Task Definition & Set Infrastructure Requirements**

 To begin with, pick a descriptive task definition family, and indicate that you'd like to use `AWS Fargate`.
 Pick the `Linux/X86_64` Operating System.
 LatenSee is designed to run with a small footprint, so you can pick the minimum CPU task size (0.25 vCPU / 0.5 GB memory).
+If this is the first time you are configuring ECS, you may need to create a task role and task execution role.
+You can follow this [AWS ECS Developer Guide doc](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html).
 Set the Task role and Task execution role both to `ecsTaskExecutionRole` in the next dropdowns.

 ![Task Definition Infrastructure](/public/taskDefinitionInfra.png)